Clarensia/Human-Readable-OpenAPI-Client-Generator/README.md

 - [x] Remove asdict import in tests when it is not needed (for example the decimals call)
 - [x] Add example for method calls
 - [x] Change @raises to :raises Exception:
-- [ ] Add "additional code" and "additional tests" for some hand-written helper method that we want to add to the client
+- [x] Add "additional code" and "additional tests" for some hand-written helper method that we want to add to the client
-- [ ] For the "decimals" endpoint fix the exception that is thrown to the "token not found" exception.
+- [x] For the "decimals" endpoint fix the exception that is thrown to the "token not found" exception.
+- [ ] Add "UnknownException" for the exception that we don't know which one it is